-The Las Vegas Convention and Visitors Authority intends to issue \$218.5 million of commercial paper notes and related obligations.
-These obligations have not been presented to the Debt Management Commission as of June 30, 2013.
-Additionally, the Clark County Regional Flood Control District intends to issue \$175 million in general obligation long-term debt additionally secured by pledged revenues.
+The Las Vegas Convention and Visitors Authority intends to issue \$168.5 million of commercial paper notes and related obligations.
+These obligations were approved by the Debt Management Commission in the fall of 2013.
+Additionally, the Clark County Regional Flood Control District intends to issue \$100 million in general obligation long-term debt additionally secured by pledged revenues.
 This issue has been approved by the Debt Management Commission.